Can I Sue Adult Protective Services (APS)?

 As for suing APS in federal court, you are probably out of luck.
 No state has generally waived its Eleventh Amendment right to immunity from federal lawsuits.
 Nor has Congress expressly done away with immunity for claims you might want to file against APS.

-Although under Supreme Court authority you might be able to get a federal court to order APS not to do something that violates federal law in the future, that wouldn't help you bring a claim against Shirley to recover for the harm she did you.
-So federal court is probably a no-go.
+Under Supreme Court authority, you might be able to get a federal court to order APS not to do something that violates federal law in the future.
+However, that wouldn't help you bring a direct claim against Shirley.

 Sovereign Immunity and APS: State Court

-You may have a little better luck in state court, but you still face a steep uphill battle.
+You may have better luck in state court, but you will face an uphill battle.
 Although all states have waived, limited, or created exceptions to the doctrine of sovereign immunity, they have only done so on their own specific terms.
-You have to navigate your way through a number of procedural hoops, and you face a number of restrictions.
+You have to navigate your way through many procedural hoops, and you will face several restrictions.

 State Lawsuit: Notice of Claim

-The first in virtually all states is that you need to file a formal notice of the claim with the appropriate official.
+First, you will need to file a formal notice of the claim with the appropriate official.
 In some places, it's the attorney general.
 In others, it's the agency itself.
-In either case, you have a limited amount of time in which to submit your notice or you're barred from any relief.
-And we're not talking years.
-More like weeks.
-So you need to act quickly.
+In either case, you have a limited number of weeks to submit your notice, or you will be barred from any relief.

 State Lawsuit: Damage Caps

 Another challenge is that the damages you can recover are generally limited.
 For example, there are statutory caps on what you can get in compensatory damages.
-And in most places, you cannot recover what are called “punitive damages" against the state (damages intended to punish the wrongdoer for particularly outrageous conduct and to deter others from similar acts).
+In most states, you cannot recover punitive damages against the state.
+Punitive damages punish the wrongdoer for particularly outrageous conduct and deter others from similar acts.

 State Lawsuit: May Require Filing in Specific Court